chaplinjs/chaplin/README.md

 Most of this is already done, so the code is already quite stable and successfully used in production.
 We don’t expect breaking API changes since version 1.0.
 There are only a few things to polish up before the 1.0 release:

 - [A comprehensive documentation](http://chaplinjs.github.com/)
-- Flexibility, like use in non-CoffeeScript and non-RequireJS environments
+- Flexibility, like use in non-CoffeeScript and non-AMD environments
 - Easier configurability of the default behavior

 How about joining us?
 You might have a look at the [issue discussions](https://github.com/chaplinjs/chaplin/issues).
 There is also a [forum](http://ost.io/chaplinjs/chaplin) and [mailing list for discussion on Google Groups](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chaplin-js